chef-boneyard/chef-web-docs-2016/chef_master/source/community_plugin_knife.rst

    * - knife-flip
      - Adds improvements to ``knife-set-environment`` with added functionality and failsafes.
 Download this plugin: https://github.com/jonlives/knife-flip.
    * - knife-gandi
      - Adds the ability to create, bootstrap, and manage servers on the |gandi| hosting platform.
-Download this plugin: `<xxxxx>`_.
+Download this plugin: `<https://rubygems.org/gems/knife-gandi>`_.
    * - knife-gather
      - Adds the ability to collate multi-line output from parallel ``knife ssh`` outputs into one section per host.
 Download this plugin: https://github.com/lnxchk/Gather.
    * - knife-github-cookbooks